Nievz/Algorithmic_Trading/README.md

   We tune, and adjust, the model’s input features to find the parameters that result in the best trading outcomes.
 We also choose the best by comparing the cumulative products of the strategy returns.

-## Cumulative Return Plot that Shows the ActualRreturns vs. the Strategy Returns:
+## Cumulative Return Plot that Shows the Actual Rreturns vs. the Strategy Returns:
-  * Description of Model 1 Layers, Output Shape, and Pram #'s.

 <img src="https://github.com/Nievz/Algorithmic_Trading/blob/main/Images/cumulative%20return%20plot.png" alt="Logo" width="1000" height="600">

 ## Best-Case/Worst-Case Performance:
-  * Description of Model 2 Layers, Output Shape, and Pram #'s.

 <img src="https://github.com/Nievz/Algorithmic_Trading/blob/main/Images/Best-Case_Worst-Case%20Performance.png" alt="Logo" width="1000" height="600">

 ## Backtest Predictions: